 Since my main photographic interest is bird photography, this first look will correspond to that genre.
-Don’t expect an in-depth review of Nikon Z9, just yet, as you’re used to on Photography Life, but rather the first observations I’ve gathered during my brief time with the Z9 for photographing wildlife.
+Don’t expect an in-depth review of Nikon Z9, just yet, as you’re used to on The Photographers, but rather the first observations I’ve gathered during my brief time with the Z9 for photographing wildlife.

 And what qualities make a camera a good choice for wildlife photography?
 The ideal camera should be…

 Fast as a Peregrine Falcon

 Few photographic genres put as much emphasis on the speed of the camera/photographer pair as wildlife photography.
 Perhaps only sports photographers could argue with me that they too need superfast cameras with the fastest lenses.
 But hand on heart, as breathtaking as it is to watch a human sprinter chasing an Olympic medal, they are only doing a light trot compared to animal athletes.

 And what about motorsport?
 Yes, the speeds there are comparable to those of the fastest animals, but in the case of motorsports, the trajectory of movement is usually quite predictable.
 So if we want to give a camera’s speed a real challenge, we should look among those animal “champions,” and none are faster than birds of prey.
 It was on two such birds that I put the new camera’s capabilities to the test.
 A Eurasian Golden Eagle served as my model, and to get some international overlap, an American bird, Harris’s Hawk, also took part.

 I use the word “speed” all the time, but what do I mean by that?
 It’s one thing for a bird to fly fast, but what about a camera?

 First of all, it’s the autofocus speed and tracking capabilities.
 And this is the area where Nikon’s mirrorless cameras have been slightly behind the world’s top performers in recent years, such as Sony and more recently Canon.